-Figure 5.2: Hooke's figure on compound elasticity.
+Figure 5.2.
+Hooke's figure on compound elasticity.

-Indeed, mathematical understanding of curvature was still in development at the time, and mastery over it would have to wait for the calculus.
-Newton published results on curvature in his "Methods of Series and Fluxions," written 1670 to 1671 [31, p.
+Hooke touches on the problem of elastic strips, providing an evocative illustration (Figure 5.2), but according to Truesdell, "This 'compound way of springing' is the main problem of elasticity for the century following, but Hooke gives no idea how to relate the curvature of one fibre to the bending moment, not to mention the reaction of the two fibres on one another."
+[86, p.
+55] Indeed, mathematical understanding of curvature was still in development at the time, and mastery over it would have to wait for the calculus.
+Newton published results on curvature in his "Methods of Series and Fluxions," written 1670 to 1671 [35, p.
 232], but not published for several more years.
 Leibniz similarly used his competing version of the calculus to derive similar results.
 Even so, some results were possible with pre-calculus methods, and in 1673, Christiaan Huygens published the "Horologium oscillatorium sive de motu pendulorum ad horologia aptato demonstrationes geometrica," which used purely geometric constructions, particularly the involutes and evolutes of curves, to establish results involving curvature.
 The flavor of geometric construction pervades much of the early work on elasticity, particularly James Bernoulli's, as we shall see.

-Newton also used his version of the calculus to more deeply understand curvature, and provided the formulation for radius of curvature in terms of Cartesian coordinates most familiar to us today [31]:
+Newton also used his version of the calculus to more deeply understand curvature, and provided the formulation for radius of curvature in terms of Cartesian coordinates most familiar to us today [35],

-$$\rho = (1 + y^2)^{\frac{3}{2}} / y'' \tag{5.1}$$
+$$\rho = (1 + y^2)^{\frac{3}{2}} / y'' \,. \tag{5.1}$$

-An accessible introduction to the history of curvature is the aptly named "History of Curvature" by Dan Margalit [49].
+An accessible introduction to the history of curvature is the aptly named "History of Curvature" by Dan Margalit [56].

 Given a solid mathematical understanding of curvature, and assuming a linear relation between force and change of length, working out the relationship between moment and curvature is indeed "easie," but even Bernoulli had to struggle a bit with both concepts.
 For one, Bernoulli didn't simply accept the linear law of the spring, but felt the need to test it for himself.
 And, since he had the misfortune to use catgut, rather than a more ideally elastic material such as metal, he found significant nonlinearities.
-Truesdell [76] recounts a letter from James Bernoulli to Leibniz on 15 December 1687, and the reply of Leibniz almost three years later.
+Truesdell [88] recounts a letter from James Bernoulli to Leibniz on 15 December 1687, and the reply of Leibniz almost three years later.
 According to Truesdell, this exchange is the birth of the theory of the "curva elastica" and its ramifications.
 Leibniz had proposed: "From the hypothesis elsewhere substantiated, that the extensions are proportional to the stretching forces..." which is today attributed as Hooke's law of the spring.
 Bernoulli questioned this relationship, and, as we shall see, his solution to the elastica generalized even to nonlinear displacement.

-5.4 James Bernoulli poses the elastica problem -1691
+5.4 James Bernoulli poses the elastica problem - 1691